logo

 • Idaho Judicial Branch: The official website for Idaho that provides links to trial courts throughout the state.

-• Idaho State Law Library: Provides the general public and legal professionals access to print and electronic legal resources in an effort to increase the public’s understanding of Idaho law and give legal professionals reliable research sources.
+• Idaho State Law Library: Provides the general public and legal professionals access to print and electronic legal resources to increase the public’s understanding of Idaho law and give legal professionals reliable research sources.

 • Idaho State University Arthur P. Oliver Law Library: Based on the main campus in Pocatello, the Arthur P. Oliver Law Library is open to legal professionals and the general public.